SoftwareAG/webmethods-api-gateway/docs/articles/architecture/Securing-Elasticsearch-for-API-Gateway-10.11/README.md

 ## **Step 1: Download Search Guard plugin compatible with Elasticsearch 7.13.0**
 This section explains how to download the Search Guard plugin of the Elasticsearch 7.13.0 version used by the InternalDataStore.

-You can download the **Search Guard plugin version 51.0.0 compatible for Elasticsearch 7.13.0** from <https://maven.search-guard.com/search-guard-suite-release/com/floragunn/search-guard-suite-plugin/7.13.0-51.0.0/search-guard-suite-plugin-7.13.0-51.0.0.zip> and store it in your file system
+You can download the **Search Guard plugin version 51.0.0 compatible for Elasticsearch 7.13.0** from <https://maven.search-guard.com/search-guard-suite-release/com/floragunn/search-guard-suite-plugin/7.13.0-51.0.0/search-guard-suite-plugin-7.13.0-51.0.0.zip> and store it in your file system.

-You can also refer the compatible version of Search Guard for different Elasticsearch versions here : <https://docs.search-guard.com/latest/search-guard-versions>
+You can also refer the compatible version of Search Guard for different Elasticsearch versions here : <https://docs.search-guard.com/latest/search-guard-versions>.
 ## **Step 2: Installation and Initialization of Search Guard plugin**
 This section explains how to install the Search Guard plugin which is downloaded before.

-- Stop the API Gateway server
+- Stop the API Gateway server.
-- Open the command prompt to the location <***SAG\_Root>/InternalDataStore/bin***
+- Open the command prompt to the location <***SAG\_Root>/InternalDataStore/bin***.
-- Issue the command ***elasticsearch-plugin.bat install file:///<_Search Guard plugin file location in the file system_>*** and give 'y' when the installation procedure prompts for additional required permissions it requires and confirm the installation is completed with the message displayed as **"Installed search-guard-7"**
+- Issue the command ***elasticsearch-plugin.bat install file:///<_Search Guard plugin file location in the file system_>*** and give 'y' when the installation procedure prompts for additional required permissions it requires and confirm the installation is completed with the message displayed as **"Installed search-guard-7"**.

 Example :